 .PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA

-table so that you can recreate each QuickStart Step in your own Sigma environment.
+table so you can follow along and recreate each step in your own Sigma environment.

-Anyone who is looking for solutions to date challenges or just want to learn new date methods.
+Sigma builders looking for solutions to date challenges or who just wants to learn new date methods.

-Let's start simply by presenting the standard ways to alter/adjust a date column.
+Let's start with the standard ways to adjust a date column.

 Click on the Date

 .
-This is one way to adjust how the Date column will be modified.
+This is one way to modify how the Date

 If you select the Day

-option, notice that the column name is changed to Day of Date
+option, you'll see the column name changes to Day of Date

 Click on the Date

 .
-This is another way to adjust how the Date column will be modified:
+This is another way to change how the Date

 Feel free to experiment with the available options, resetting to the original when done.